lolpack/dotfiles/README.md

 ```bash
 $ bash -c "$(curl -fsSL raw.github.com/baer/dotfiles/master/bin/dotfiles)"
 ```
+##IMPORTANT!##
 N.B.
 If you wish to fork this project and maintain your own dotfiles, you must substitute my username for your own in the above command and the 2 variables found at the top of the `bin/dotfiles` script.
+Otherwise github will think you are me!

 ## How to update